Emerald City Acro Intensive 2025

 Arthur Davis III

-Arthur Davis is a two-time world acrobatic champion, gymnastics Hall of Fame member, Cirque du Soleil alum, and creator of the award-winning AcroArmy from America’s Got Talent.
-He has choreographed for multiple world champions and brings over 25 years of experience in competitive and professional acrobatics.
-Arthur is passionate about coaching and empowering students through technical practice, creative direction, and movement.
-He specializes in the Russian tradition of Sports Acro and is known for making complex techniques digestible and lasting.
+Arthur Davis is a two-time world acrobatic champion, gymnastics Hall of Fame member, Cirque du Soleil Alumni, creator of the award winning AcroArmy for America’s Got Talent, and choreographer to multiple world champions.
+With 25 years of competitive and professional acrobatic experience he has developed a passion for coaching; empowering through technical practice, creative direction, and movement.
+Arthur’s true joy is working with people to bring out their best selves in every aspect.
+He specializes in the acrobatic technique from the Russian tradition of Sports Acro in a way that is digestible and lasting.
+Creating a space for safety, efficient progression, embodied truth and supportive direction, Arthur is a master at the art of expression, communication and lifting others up.

 Zeus and Phyllis